StevenMDixon/IJScript/README.md

-# :japanese_goblin: BadJavaScript
+# :japanese_goblin: IJScript

-BadJS is a testament to how unreadable code can get without style guides, comments, and general best practices.

-Proceed with Caution.
-If you do get inspired [here](https://github.com/StevenDixonDev/BadJavaScript/blob/master/Tips.md) are all the tips I have on writing BadJS.
+IJS is an attempt to write the most unreadable javascript.
+I have spent hours looking over code golf answers and playing with javascripts coercion to create a guide on writing this "style" of code.
+In no way should this code be used in any professional enviroment.

+This entire repo was inspired by code golf.
+If you don't know what code golf is check out this link [code golf](https://dev.to/healeycodes/answered-what-the-heck-is-code-golf-48pi).

 ## :dart: Goal

-Create a system of writing the most unreadable garbage code possible.
+Create a system of writing the most unreadable code possible.
 Random Coding challenges will be used as examples to show of the progression of the system.
-This was obviously written as a joke that I took way to far.

-## :mega: My Rules Setting out

-- [x] using a minifier is cheating! (half the fun is writing the code! and it wont help anyways)

-- [x] Do not use line breaks or semicolons

-- [x] Variable and Function names should not tell the reader what the variable/function does

-- [x] Outside of the scope of the question it should be almost impossible to discern what the function does.

-- [x] Do not use `if` statements.
-Ternary statements are required instead.
-You better nest those statements if you need an `if-else`

-- [x] Don't forget to ABUSE JavaScript's type coercion

-- [x] Remember it's not a hack if it works
+If you cannot follow along or are having trouble reading the code check out the [Tips page](Tips.md) or the the [Process page](Process.md) to find out how to write the code.

 ## Example Problem